nicklansley/nick-stable-diffusion/README.md

 - Model-Always-Loaded backend server means that incoming requests go straight to creating images rather than model-loading.
 - NEW: Upscaling and face enhancements built-in!
-Just click 'Upscale' on any image in the application's Library page.
+Just click 'Upscale' on any image in the application's Library page, or use 'auto-upscale' option in Advanced page
 - Designed as a multi-user web application - get your family trying it on your home network, or set up your workstation as a internet-accessible server using ngrok or similar tunneling tool for your friends to try.
 - Redis-based scheduler and queue management of prompts, so the backend only processes one prompt at a time.